AviateUnited Aviate Academy

 • Please note: Leaves of absence, changing UAX carriers or other factors could impact when a participant meets their flight-hours requirement.

-• Participants will meet and maintain the general performance standards as defined in Chapter 4 of the APG.
+• Participants will meet and maintain the general performance standards as defined in Chapter 4 of the Chapter 4 of the APG.

 • Participants will meet all job requirements for a First Officer position at United (i.e., current passport, legal right to work in the U.S. without sponsorship, etc.) which can be found here.

 Upon submission, the Transition Board of Review will review the provided information to ensure the participant meets all hiring requirements.
-Once approved, participants will be assigned a class date.
+Once approved, participants will be assigned a class date within their estimated transition timeframe or within 1-4 months of meeting the new program PIC transition requirements (see Chapter 5 Section B of the APG for full details on the PIC transition requirements).

 Because Aviate participants will likely meet their transition requirements at a different date than originally forecasted and their position on their new carrier-specific Aviate list may also be different, their original transition timeframe will no longer be valid.